amiyamandal-dev/pyz3/pyZ3-template/QUICKSTART.md

 # Quick Start Guide

-Get up and running with the Ziggy Pydust Cookiecutter Template in 5 minutes.
+Get up and running with the pyZ3 Cookiecutter Template in 5 minutes.

 ## Prerequisites